 Wendy started her career in the media at ABC TV, where she worked for twelve years in a wide variety of production roles, across all genres.
 Her final years at the ABC saw her devising, producing and directing a number of children’s television series including AFI-award winning series The Ferals and forty episodes of Play School.

-Subsequently as a freelance producer Wendy worked on a wide range of television productions, including documentary series Greatest Cities of the World with Griff Rhys-Jones, and The Upside Down Show, an award-winning children’s series with The Umbilical Brothers, Nickelodeon US and the Children’s Television Workshop.
+Subsequently as a freelance producer, Wendy worked on a wide range of television productions, including documentary series Greatest Cities of the World with Griff Rhys-Jones, and The Upside Down Show, an award-winning children’s series with The Umbilical Brothers for Nickelodeon US and the Children’s Television Workshop.
 She returned to the ABC joining the (then) New Media Division to work on the launch of ABC2, designing and executing channel branding and program development and production.

-Wendy has also worked on a number of online projects including working as Online Content Producer in the marketing department for Southern Cross and as a senior website producer for Gadfly Media, supervising website content for clients such as SOCOG and NRMA.
-She also worked for the Australian Film Commission (now Screen Australia) on a major online content project Australian Screen Online and taught production at SAE Byron Bay.
+Wendy has also held a number of digital media roles including Online Content Producer in the marketing department for Southern Cross University and as a senior website producer for Gadfly Media, supervising website content for clients such as SOCOG and NRMA.
+She’s conducted various industry projects for the AFC and Department of State and Regional Development and taught production at SAE Byron Bay.